-It keeps your joints and eyes lubricated and hydrated, while maintaining your skin’s elasticity.10
+It keeps your joints and eyes lubricated, and hydrated and maintains your skin’s elasticity.

 With the ability to keep that much moisture on your skin, it’s easy to see why HA has become the gold standard active ingredient in many of today’s popular moisturizers.

-It’s magical moisturizing powers may also be able to:11
+Its magical moisturizing powers may also be able to:

 - Increase your skin’s elasticity

 - Treat redness and eczema

 Since most actives are good for your skin it can be tempting to simply load up on all of them hoping for a better, faster result.
 However, using all the actives all the time can cause your skin barrier to take a big hit, thus damaging your skin.
 It’s important to not overcomplicate your skincare routine.